Hyde Park Barracks, Sydney: Museum

 In 1994, Hyde Park Barracks underwent conservation and adaptation work by award-winning architects Tonkin Zulaikha Greer and conservation architects Clive Lucas Stapleton and Partners.
 The completed project won the Australian Institute of Architects national Lachlan Macquarie Award in 1992.
 Now, the newly installed Hyde Park Barracks is a museum operated by the Historic Houses Trust of New South Wales.
 Tourists who visit the building discover the daily lives of convicts and other occupants through exhibitions on Sydney's male convict labour force, Australia's convict system, an innovative soundscape, excavated artefacts, exposed layers of building fabric and the complex's rooms and spaces.

-In June 2015, Mark Speakman the Minister for the Environment of New South Wales announced Unlocking Heritage, a two-year program aimed at giving children the opportunity to experience Sydney's living museums.
+In June 2015, Mark Speakman, the then Minister for the Environment of New South Wales announced Unlocking Heritage, a two-year program aimed at giving children the opportunity to experience Sydney's living museums.
 This program will allow students to wear convict clothing and sleep in the Barrack's hammocks.
 A million dollars has been allocated for this program.
 Museum director Mark Goggin thinks that children will learn more about history if they can experience it hands-on, '"Particularly for the kids to wear the convict shirts, eat the gruel, sleep over with their mates in hammocks and imagining what life was like 200 years ago."'
 The program is starting out with children and hoping to expand to adult participation.